kitapplegate/conferenceapril2022/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# conferenceapril2022
+# April 2022 General Conference of the Church of Jesus Christ of Latter-Day saints

 <!-- badges: start -->
 <!-- badges: end -->

-Quick Analysis of The Hash tag \#GeneralConference at the 2022 General Conference of the Church of Jesus Christ of Latter-Day saints.
+Quick Analysis of The Hash tag \#GeneralConference at the April 2022 General Conference of the Church of Jesus Christ of Latter-Day saints.

 This Histogram show the number of tweets along a time line of Conference weekend.